isomerpages/nparks-naturekakis/_nature-kakis-network/WHAT WE DO.md

 and get trained as OneMillionTrees facilitators to conduct tree planting sessions for their residents.</p>
 <p></p>
-<p>Nature Kakis chapters can also take this opportunity to grow their pool
+<p>Nature Kakis Chapters can also take this opportunity to grow their pool
 of volunteers equipped to be tree plant facilitators to teach participants the basics of tree planting while ensuring that the planting is carried out in a safe manner.</p>